ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 Different scenarios provide different benefits when you use each type of virtual processor core.

-All prices that are mentioned in the topic, [Pricing for IBM Power Virtual Server Private Cloud](/docs/power-iaas?topic=power-iaas-pricing-private-cloud), are illustrative and do not represent the actual amounts that are used for billing.
+All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

 In the following example, assume that the cost of different types of virtual processor cores is the same within each system type they belong to.